2 COVID-19 deaths reported in Beijing as virus surges

-BEIJING (AP) — Chinese health authorities on Monday announced two additional COVID-19 deaths, both in the capital Beijing, that were the first reported in weeks and come during an expected surge of illnesses after the nation eased its strict “zero-COVID” approach.
+BEIJING (AP) — China’s health authorities on Monday announced two COVID-19 deaths — the country’s first reported fatalities in weeks — amid an expected surge of illnesses after it eased its strict “zero-COVID” approach.

+Unofficial reports point to a widespread wave of new coronavirus cases, and relatives of victims and people who work in the funeral business said deaths tied to COVID-19 were increasing.
+Those people spoke on condition of not being identified for fear of retribution.

-China had not reported a death from COVID-19 since Dec.
-4, even though unofficial reports of a new wave of cases are widespread.
+Before Monday’s two reported deaths — both in Beijing — China had not reported a death from COVID-19 since Dec.
+4.

-With the latest reported deaths, the National Health Commission raised China’s total to 5,237 deaths from COVID-19 in the past three years, out of 380,453 cases of illness — numbers that are much lower than in other major countries but also based on statistics and information-gathering methods that have come into question.
+With those fatalities, the National Health Commission raised China’s total to 5,237 deaths from COVID-19 in the past three years, out of 380,453 cases of illness.
+Those numbers are much lower than in other major countries but also are based on statistics and information-gathering methods that have come into question.

 Chinese health authorities count only those who died directly from COVID-19, excluding people whose underlying conditions such as diabetes and heart disease were worsened by the virus.